radiolise/radiolise-home/BUILD.md

-# Of of many ways to set up radio·li·se
+# One of many ways to set up radio·li·se

 **This instruction only works with Debian-based Linux distributions (e.g. Debian itself or Ubuntu)!**